VanGoghDev/Linear-Algebra-python-application/README.md

 # Linear-Algebra-python-application
-A project for first ;ab at third course in institute
+A project for first lab at third course in institute